Azure/bicep-types-az/generated/web/microsoft.web/2020-09-01/types.md

 Tags can consist of alphanumeric characters and the following:
 '_', '@', '#', '.', ':', '-'.
 Validation should be performed at the PushRequestHandler.
-* **tagWhitelistJson**: string: Gets or sets a JSON string containing a list of tags that are whitelisted for use by the push registration endpoint.
+* **tagWhitelistJson**: string: Gets or sets a JSON string containing a list of tags that are in the allowed list for use by the push registration endpoint.

 ## RampUpRule
 ### Properties